timbertson/dhall-ci-timbertson/README.md

 You shouldn't use this repository directly (I'll change things on a whim), but it serves as a useful example of a high level `dhall-ci` repository.
-Rather than providing many low-level building blocks, it provides a few different archetypes for common repository functionality I want to reuse.
+Rather than providing many low-level building blocks, it provides high level reusable data and functions for different repository types.